Developer-Students-Club-MAIT/cool_code_snippets/.github/ISSUE_TEMPLATE.md

 # Description

-Please include a breif summary of what the issue is all about
+Please include a brief summary of what the issue is all about

 ## Language